CorporateClash/API/source/index.html.md

 ### Reason 5: Invalid playertoken
 The users playertoken was either not found or corrupted.

-### Reason 429: Rate Limit
-You're request has been rate limited.

 # Gameserver

 ## District API (v1)